tomjoht/tomjoht.github.io/_posts/2015/2015-08-10-lisa-meloncon-academic-practitioner-divide-podcast.md

 ## Podcast summary

 One common response I usually get with podcasts is that people want a transcript of the audio.
 Although I don't have time to make a verbatim transcript, I decided to write out a brief summary of notes and highlights (based on what jumped out at me during my own listening) in a more informal way this time.
-Here's the summary:
+Here's the description:

 *Tell me a little bit about yourself.*